 Another topic of his research activity is public archaeology and valorisation of cultural heritage: he is co-director of Archeostorie.
 Journal of Public Archaeology (http://archeostoriejpa.eu), he published several articles on enhancement of cultural heritage, he carried out as P.I. several applied project of communication of archaeological sites, funding by public national institutions and administrations, private institutions and firms, and he is also author of twenty archaeological documentary films and scientific consultant for archaeology of the national public broadcasting company of Italy (Channel Rai Storia).

 Sulaimani Polytechnic University

-Rozhen is the founder and head of the Digital Cultural Heritage (DCH) Research Group at the Sulaimani Polytechnic University in Kurdistan Region of Iraq, where she also teaches at the City Planning Department.
+Rozhen is the founder and head of the Digital Cultural Heritage (DCH) Research Group at the Sulaimani Polytechnic University in the Kurdistan Region of Iraq, where she also teaches at the City Planning Department.

-She earned her BSc. in Architectural Engineering from University of Sulaimani in Kurdistan Region of Iraq and Master’s degree in Environmental Design/Computational Media Design and PhD in Environmental Design from the University of Calgary in Canada.
+She earned her BSc. in Architectural Engineering from University of Sulaimani in the Kurdistan Region of Iraq and Master’s degree in Environmental Design/Computational Media Design and PhD in Environmental Design from the University of Calgary in Canada.

 She has designed and co-designed numerous architectural projects and has been involved in developing and supervising the development of master plans in both then State Organization of Tourism (SOT) and the General Directorate of Urban Planning and Design at the Ministry of Municipality and Tourism (MOMT).
 Her research focuses on cultural heritage protection and promotion and museology.
 She is in particularly interested in investigating application of state-of-art digital technologies like Augmented Reality (AR) in cultural heritage and historic resource management.
-She publishes at international conferences and has been invited to speak and lecture in North America, Europe, Asia, Gulf counties, and Iraq.
+She publishes at international conferences and has been invited to speak and lecture in North America, Europe, Asia, the Gulf countries, and Iraq.

 Former Members of the Board of Directors